-Cambodia, officially known as the Kingdom of Cambodia, is a Southeastern Asian country, entrenched in historical sights and beautiful scenery, Cambodia's complicated past and dynamic present make for an enriching expat experience.
+Cambodia, officially known as the Kingdom of Cambodia, is a Southeast Asian country, entrenched in historical sights and beautiful scenery, Cambodia's complicated past and dynamic present make for an enriching expat experience.
 Previously a French colony, the country still has remnants of its Francophile past.
 Temples abound, the dominant religion in the ‘Kingdom of Wonder’ is Buddhism.

 Cambodia's capital and largest city is Phnom Penh – the country's political, economic and cultural centre.
 Despite the images of rolling hills and ancient fortresses that often come to mind when Cambodia is mentioned, the capital is urbanised and fairly fast-paced.
 Most expats who move to Cambodia settle in Phnom Penh, making it easy to meet people and make friends.
 Cambodia has one of the fastest-growing economies in Asia, showing a significant increase over the last decade.
 Agriculture is the most dominant economic sector.
 Other booming sectors and foreign investment attractions include textiles, construction, garments and tourism.
 Expats looking to work in Cambodia may find a role in one of these industries or in areas such as teaching English as a foreign language.